 Balancing Intensity and Recovery

-See also How many calories will burn for 5000 steps
+See also How many calories in hot pot

 The duration of rest intervals during squats should be carefully considered to find an optimal balance between intensity and recovery.
 Shorter rest periods can increase the overall metabolic stress on the muscles but may lead to fatigue, affecting form and potentially causing injury.
 Conversely, longer rest intervals can aid in muscle recovery but may reduce the overall calorie burn.
 It is essential to experiment with rest times based on individual fitness levels, goals, and desired outcomes.